Stansted Airport Transit System: Guideway

-The Stansted Airport TTS vehicles run along a double-track guideway totalling 3.2 km in length which connects the main terminal building with three satellite buildings.
+The Stansted Airport TTS vehicles run along a double-track guideway totalling 3.2 km in length which connects the main terminal building with two satellite buildings.
 The route begins on an elevated section alongside the departure lounge, before entering a tunnel which passes beneath the airport apron.
-There is a maintenance depot at one end.
+There is an elevated maintenance depot at one end.

 Stations

-The Transit System has three stations: Terminal (arrivals and departures), Gates 1–19 (Satellite 1 arrivals and departures) and Gates 20–39 (Satellite 2 arrivals and departures).
+The Transit System has three stations: Terminal (arrivals and departures at separate points), Gates 1–19 (Satellite 1 arrivals and departures) and Gates 20–39 (Satellite 2 arrivals and departures).
 Satellite 3 (Gates 40–59) is not served by the Transit System; instead a pedestrian footway links the gates with the main terminal.

 Each station has segregated boarding and alighting platforms, allowing a more efficient passenger flow.
 All boarding points are equipped with platform screen doors.

 Vehicles

 5 Adtranz C-100 cars built by Westinghouse for the system, with car bodies built in Scotland by Walter Alexander before being shipped to Pittsburgh for assembly and testing, are still in service today.
 This was increased to 9 when 4 new Adtranz CX-100 cars were delivered during the 1998 expansion.
 During normal operation, eight out of the nine cars will be in service to maintain a 99.98% availability record.
 The cars can operate as single-, double-, or triple-unit trains that can be easily accessed by disabled passengers.
-The trains are fully automated and driverless, classed as a Grade of Automation level 4 (unattended) system and regulated under Office of Rail Regulation.
+The trains are fully automated and driverless, classed as a Grade of Automation level 4 (unattended) system and regulated by the Office of Rail Regulation.
 The Stansted TTS is currently the world's last remaining APM system to use the Adtranz C-100 rolling stock.